Richardinho/react-hero-app-with-routing/intro.md

 They have some similarities to promises and can often be used in place of them, such as for carrying out fetches for data from the server.
 One big advantage they have over promises is that they can be cancelled.
-In an app that uses routing, it is very useful to be able to cancel a fetch request when the user navigates to another page whilst the request is in flight.
+This is super for useful when the app makes a call to the server, then the user navigates to another location whilst the request is in flight.

-In Angular, it is a convention for components to be injected with service classes which provide methods that return `Observable` objects which the component can subscribe to in order to receive data.

-In my view, the React/Redux paradigm is inferior to this as it tends to be based on promises which cannot be cancelled.
-In my React app, I decided to try emulate the Angular conventions for fetching data using services and observables.
+Angular uses a lot of observables, albeit they aren't an integral part of it.

+React can use of observables as well, of course, but typically React apps use Redux instead.
+Redux can also be made to work with observables, butat the cost of much greater complexity, and it does begin to feel a bit hacky.

+For this app, therefore, I decided to use observables for some of the functionality instead of Redux.

 ```